Lesson 2: Training a neural network#

 x = f( x )

-We assume that all the weights and biases are stored inside params.
-This is arranged as a dictionary: params['weights'] will hold a list of all the weight matrices, starting with the weight matrix connecting the lowest (input) layer to the first layer, and so on.
+Accessing the parameters – The weights and biases together form the parameters of the network.
+For simplicity, it is useful to collect them all in a single variable, let us call it params.
+This variable might simply be a list of all weight matrices and bias vectors, but we find it useful to arrange it as a dictionary: params['weights'] will hold a list of all the weight matrices, starting with the weight matrix connecting the lowest (input) layer to the first layer, and so on.
 Likewise params['biases'] holds all the bias vectors.
+Then our network only has two arguments, the input and the parameters.
+This will be the standard form we work with:

-In this particular neural network below, we chose to apply tanh as a nonlinear activation function, but many other choices are possible and are used.
+Let us now implement all these ideas for real.
+In the particular neural network defined below, which we will use throughout this notebook, we chose to apply tanh as a nonlinear activation function f, but many other choices are possible and are used.
+A nice smooth monotonic function will always work.
 Also, we do not apply this nonlinear activation in the last step (going towards the output layer), since we want to make sure the output vector values can have an arbitrary range and are not restricted between -1 and 1.
 This is also quite standard procedure.

 """